 The final section summarises the key points made throughout the paper and outlines a number of hypotheses that can guide future empirical research on governmental responsiveness between elections.
-It also proposes an empirical comparative approach to the study of governmental responsiveness between elections that focuses on the detailed and micro-level dynamics of preference and demands expression by multiple sectors of the public by selecting a number of equivalent policy issue-specific decision-making junctures across a number of countries.
+It also proposes an empirical comparative approach to the study of governmental responsiveness between elections that focuses on the detailed and micro-level dynamics of preference and demands expressed by multiple sectors of the public in a number of issue-specific decision-making junctures.
 As I will argue, this approach considerably reduces-and, in some cases, eliminates-the difficulties relating to the aggregation of preferences in multiple dimensions, and the complexities intrinsic to knowing what the public really wants and of devising a single meaningful measurement of these policy preferences (Arrow 1950; Riker 1982).